Miss tree turtle

 Community participatory mindfulness™ flows from six tenets.

 2. Mindfulness is more than breath control, encompassing a whole-person and whole-community program for nonviolent calm, focus, and awareness with techniques for managing fear, anger, impulses, and anxiety and developing empathy.[3]
 Researchers found that implementing five minutes of mindfulness to bolster empathy in a program had no measurable effect.[4]
 Yet, when mindfulness was broadly integrated into a program to bolster empathy, the practice's efficacy was high.[5]
 Adjunct periods of mindfulness may still be beneficial, but mindfulness' effectiveness is more impactful when it is profoundly actualized across and within multiple experiences.
-These findings support the Baltimore Wisdom Project’s emphasis on broad-based, integrative mindfulness education (as opposed to shallow, marginalized engagement).
+These findings support my emphasis on broad-based, integrative mindfulness education (as opposed to shallow, marginalized engagement).

 3. Mindfulness eschews high-stakes endeavor typified by disaffirming, over-corrective engagement, favoring affirmational, inspirational techniques drawn from restorative justice.[6]